rundexter/documentation/source/includes/_tutorial.md

 }
 ```

-Then add the new input to the `meta.json` definition...
+We'll also want to add our new input to the meta.json so it shows up in the App editor.

 <div></div>
 > package.json